Schopenhauer – A Deep Scrutiny of his Philosophy and Ideas

 This is inevitable when one possesses such a genius in the art of abstract reasoning.

-The world in and of itself is of contradictions and we should all just embrace the absurdity of that fact.
+The world in and of itself is full of contradictions and we should all just embrace the absurdity of that fact.

 Schopenhauer, with his works, has rightfully earned a place in the pantheon of philosophers across space and time.